+Fig. 5.

-Figure 5 – Boost configuration of the bidirectional bridge for the four quadrants depending on the output voltage.
-A transistor that is always “on” or “off” does not show in the figures.
-In the positive half cycle of VOUT, the bridge passes between Q1 and Q2 quadrants.
-While In the negative half cycle, the bridge passes between Q3 and Q4 quadrants.
+Boost configuration of the bidirectional bridge for the four quadrants depending on the output voltage.
+Transistors that are always “on” or “off” are not shown.
+In the positive half-cycle of VOUT, the bridge passes between quadrants Q1 and Q2; in its negative half-cycle, the bridge passes between quadrants Q3 and Q4.

-To implement the digital logic block described in Figures 3-5, we used LCMXO256C Lattice's complex programmable logic device (CPLD) [x1].
-The MachXO is optimized to meet the requirements of applications traditionally addressed by CPLDs and low capacity FPGAs: glue logic, bus bridging, bus interfacing, power-up control, control logic, and response time around one ns.
-These devices bring together the best features of CPLD and FPGA devices on a single chip.
-Lattice Diamond and VHDL were used to write the CPLD code for simulation and synthesis.
-Figure 6 depicts the VHDL code that implements the logic control circuit.
-Using CPLD and VHDL code allows for flexibility in the hardware.
-One can extend the circuit and change the functionality of the control circuit by software only without modifying the hardware.
+To implement the digital logic block described in Fig. 3, 4 and 5, we used Lattice Semiconductor’s LCMXO256C complex programmable logic device (CPLD) [21], part of its MachXO family.
+This MachXO is optimized to meet the requirements of applications traditionally addressed by CPLDs and low-capacity field-programmable gate arrays (FPGAs): glue logic, bus bridging, bus interfacing, power-up control, control logic, and a response time of around 1 ns.
+These devices combine the leading features of CPLD and FPGA devices on a single chip.
+Lattice Diamond software and VHSIC Hardware Description Language (VHDL) were used to write the CPLD code for simulation and synthesis.
+Fig. 6 shows the VHDL code that implements the logic control circuit.
+Using a CPLD and VHDL code allows for flexibility in the hardware; the circuit can be extended and the functionality of the control circuit changed by software alone, without modifying the hardware.